 Firstly, our experts use the Service Trust Portal, which helps you remain organized with self-service auditing for SOC reports.
 The Azure Compliance Manager helps you store and categorize any past, present, and future risk management tasks, measuring your performance against common regulatory frameworks.
 Azure also automatically makes contextualized suggestions to reduce risk and improve cybersecurity, acting as a third pair of eyes alongside your own and our experts.

 Compliance Management – Data protection regulations have never been stricter or more heavily enforced.
 Personally identifiable information (PII) is incredibly sensitive, and you have a duty to protect any stored PII for your customers and staff.
-Standard regulations of which you must comply are the GDPR, CCPA, PCI-DSS, HIPPA, and SOC 1/2/3.
+Standard regulations of which you must comply are the GDPR, CCPA, PCI-DSS, HIPAA, and SOC 1/2/3.

 Our experts have experience with all of the above regulations and many more.
 We can provide support for any of the regulations listed by Microsoft, by leveraging Azure Security and Compliance Blueprints, the Azure Security Center, and Azure Policies.